The News Quiz: Ep8. Mr. Starmer Goes To Washington

 I mean, the Wall Street Journal suggested that Macron and Starmer were in a sort of competition to see who could be the best European Trump whisperer,

-you know, which does rather sound like the sort of sordid activity that's probably illegal in most of the states that voted for Donald Donald Trump.
+which does rather sound like the sort of sordid activity that's probably illegal in most of the states that voted for Donald Trump.

-I was sort of watching this before we were coming on here, and I'm not saying Starmer is bending over backwards to accommodate Trump, but I am hearing he's pimping out Angela Raynor to take Melania for a Manny Petty and Anando.
+I was sort of watching this before we were coming on here, and I'm not saying Starmer is bending over backwards to accommodate Trump, but I am hearing he's pimping out Angela Raynor to take Melania for Romani Petty and Anando.

 And I just think, you know, my advice to Trump, if you're interested, is we're so sort of enchanted by little British phrases like toodle pip and tickety boo.

-I had sympathy for Starmer as well, you know, in terms of the King State visit, because whenever I travel abroad, I'm always inviting people to come around when they're in my country, and I've never meant it, even once.
+I have sympathy for Starmer as well, you know, in terms of the King State visit, because whenever I travel abroad, I'm always inviting people to come around when they're in my country, and I've never meant it, even to want to see them.

 And Trump said, Did I say that?